-If you’re one of the many that pulled the trigger on a shiny new Google Pixel or Pixel XL, you made an excellent decision.
-The device is Google’s first official entrance into making smartphone hardware, and boy is it an awesome first attempt.
+If you’re one of the many that pulled the trigger on a shiny Google Pixel or Pixel XL, you made an excellent decision.
+The device was Google’s first official entrance into making smartphone hardware, and boy is it an awesome first attempt.
+Even though it’s now a few years old, the device still holds its own against many newer devices.

 You’re probably getting used to your new phone, but it takes time to truly become a master of the Pixel.
-It would be impossible to know about every single feature the device has to offer.
+It would be practically impossible to know about every single feature the device has to offer.
 That’s why we’ve put together this list of Google Pixel tips and tricks to try out.
 All of these tips will work equally well on the Pixel XL.
+Note that many of these tips apply to Google Pixel phones that have the Android 9.0 Pie update, so if you don’t yet have the update it’s worth upgrading.

-Learn the basics of your new phone and camera
+Learn the basics of your phone and camera

 Keep searching from the home screen

-The home screen is a little different than other stock Android phones, most notably dispensing with the standard ever-present search bar that graced our Nexus phones.
-Thankfully, it’s still easy to search the web from the home screen — simply press the Google logo at the top left of the display, and a search bar will pop up.
+The home screen is a little different than other stock Android phones, most notably because of the fact that the search bar is found at the bottom of the screen.
+That makes it easy to search the web from the home screen — simply tap on the search bar and start typing.

 Wake your phone without touching with the home button